openpnp/openpnp/Quick-Start.md

 A Quick Tour
 ============

-OpenPnP comes set up so that you can use it right away to see how it works.
-You don't even a need a machine connected.
+OpenPnP is set up out of the box so that you can use it right away; you don't even a need to connect a machine!

 When you start OpenPnP for the first time you will see a simulated pick and place table in the camera view.
 Try following along with the items below to get a feel for how OpenPnP works: